MarinesItRecruiter/MarinesItRecruiter/README.md

 ![Copia de Copia de Firma Maru](https://user-images.githubusercontent.com/84033821/166334171-27bea3f9-5d8c-4221-8c20-9883b054f335.jpg)

 I have 2 years of experience in IT recruitment processes.
-I have hunted Sr profiles through different channels from LinkedIn, GitHub, X-Ray Google and StackOverFlow.
+I have hunted Sr profiles through different channels from LinkedIn, GitHub and StackOverFlow.
 It also participates in different communities providing tools to help trainees get their first job.